 Children (age 8) through Adults

 The baptism of older children, teens, and adults is different, because they are able to understand their own baptism.
 For youth ages 8 and older, preparation for baptism begins in the fall of each school year.
-Contact Alissa Fulton for more information.
+Contact Alissa Herrick for more information.
 Adults (baptized or unbaptized) who would like to join the Catholic Church follow the process through Rite of Christian Initiation for Adults.
 Call Mark and Shelby Dolash for information.